capacitor-community/flipper/README.md

  *        database - boolean true/false to enable database plugin (sqlite)
  *        database_path - custom database path if database is not stored in application context (Android)
  * @returns void
- */
+ * Make sure you have flipper running in background or restart the app for plugins to communicate with flipper */
 Flipper.configure({
   enabled: true,